antonkomarev/php-db-migration-validator/README.md

 It is standard practice to make database migrations irreversible.
 Migrations should be backward compatible and only go forward.
-In Laravel missing or empty `down` method does not prevent rolling back migration.
+In Laravel missing or empty `down` method does not prevent rollback migration.
 Database state would not change, but migration will remove from applied migrations registry and next `php artisan migrate` execution will call `up` method one more time.
 To prevent this behavior all migrations should have `down` method which will throw an Exception, nothing more.